Easy Pecan Chewies

 Add chopped pecans.
 Transfer the batter into prepared dish.

-Pat down so that it’s level.
-If you’re using a glass or ceramic dish you might want to press down the edges.
+Pat down so that itโs level.
+If youโre using a glass or ceramic dish you might want to press down the edges.

 Place in preheated oven and bake for 50 - 55 minutes.
 (Slightly less for metal pans.)